hirememorey/resilience-basketball/extended_resilience_framework.md

 ### Historical Validation
 Test metrics on known cases:
-- **Shaq**: Should score high on Dominance, low on Versatility
+- **Shaq**: Should score high on Primary Method Mastery, low on Versatility
 - **Butler**: Should score high on Scalability, moderate on Versatility
-- **Harden**: Should score high on Versatility, low on Pressure Resistance
+- **Harden**: Should score high on Versatility, and now we can precisely measure his Shot-Making Dominance on tough shots.
 - **Giannis**: Should score high on Adaptability, improving over time

 If metrics don't align with known cases, adjust calculations.